Understanding Pointer to Pointer in C (Double Pointer)

 What This Blog Has for You

-• By the end, you will be able to use double pointers in coding situations with real-life and will be able to avoid common pointer errors.
+By the end of this guide, you will be able to use double pointers in coding situations with real-life applications and avoid common pointer errors.

 Introduction